christinem61/Systems-Programming/Version Control System/README.md

 version of the repository exists on the client-side, the server maintains the version most recently pushed while keeping track of the project's history.

-WTF supports the following commands: configure, checkout, update, upgrade, commit, push, create, destroy, add, remove, current version, histroy and rollback.
+WTF supports the following commands: configure, checkout, update, upgrade, commit, push, create, destroy, add, remove, current version, history and rollback.
 Check out readme.pdf to understand the functionality more in-depth.